LxgacyTeam/LegacyUIFramework/docs/LegacyUIFramework_docs_EN.md

 LegacyUITheme blueTheme = new LegacyUITheme(bluePalette);
 ```

-`LegacyUITheme` is safe to create in `Awake()` or other non-`OnGUI` initialization code.
-Textures and styles are created lazily when they are first needed by actual draw calls.
-If you mutate a palette after the theme has already been drawn, call `theme.Invalidate()` or replace it through `theme.SetPalette(...)`.
+`LegacyUITheme` can safely be created in `Awake()` or other initialization code outside `OnGUI`.
+Textures and styles are created lazily on first actual rendering.
+If the palette is changed after the theme has already been rendered, call `theme.Invalidate()` or replace the palette using `theme.SetPalette(...)`.

-Use a theme for one whole window:
+Using a theme for an entire window:

 ```csharp
 window = new LegacyUIWindow(